yoasif/yoasif.github.io/_posts/2023-06-18-reddit-is-sowing-division-in-mod-teams-because-protest-is-working.markdown

 tags: Reddit Protest
 ---

-It is the weekend, and no one likes working on the weekend, but Reddit sems to have no issue making their team work on the weekend.
+It is the weekend, and no one likes working on the weekend... but Reddit seems to have no issue making their teams do it.

 <p>
 	<figure>